-Underneath the pillow top are pocketed coils, placed to provide contouring support and reduce motion transfer.
+Next are the pocketed coils, placed to provide contouring support and reduce motion transfer.
 The coils respond to the body’s movements and enable airflow throughout the mattress.

 As mentioned, the base is tempered steel coils to decrease the chances of sagging and increase durability.